 A collage of 4 Step by step photos showing how to make pork wontons in spicy sauce.

-Step #3: To make a wonton, spoon a heaping teaspoon of the mixture into the center of the wonton wrapper.
-Dip a finger in water and run it along the outer edges of the wonton wrapper.
+• STEP #3: To make a wonton, spoon a heaping teaspoon of the mixture into the center of the wonton wrapper.
+Dip a finger in a small bowl of water and run it along the outer edges of the wonton wrapper.
 Fold bottom corner of the wrapper over the filling and press all edges to close the wrapper, you’ll have a triangle.
 With the top of the triangle facing away from you, fold up the left and right corners.
+Press to seal.
 Repeat with remaining ingredients until you have about 20 wontons.

 Spooning spicy sauce over the top of dumplings